-specifies whether a 72-byte register save area is to be obtained from the virtual storage assigned to the problem program.
+specifies whether to obtain a 72-byte register save area from the virtual storage assigned to the problem program.
 If a save area is requested, CIRB places the save area address in the IRB.
 The address of this area is passed to the user routine via register 13.

-'''

 ,RETIQE = YES

 ,RETIQE = NO

-'''